 I find that making gift card holders are more fun for teenagers and me.
 They aren't youngsters anymore, and the kid baskets are just not cutting it.
 I like to give out gift cards so they can enjoy what they want while still enjoying a few sweets.
+So, today I am going to share with you a way to make a spring gift for Teenagers.
 Here's how I made them.

 Any button will do.
-If you want more colorful buttons you can pick more vibrant flowers as well.
-Just a dab of hot glue on the back of each of the buttons and affix to the mason jar glass.
-So, easy to add, however, watch that you don't put too much glue near the holes because you will get burned.
+If you want more colorful buttons, you can pick more vibrant flowers as well.
+Just a dab of hot glue on the back of each of the buttons and affix it to the mason jar glass.
+So, easy to add; however, watch that you don't put too much glue near the holes because you will get burned.

 I decided to create a printable instruction for your convenience.
 Feel free to print it.